timfulker/musobuddy/replit.md

 # MusoBuddy

 ## Overview
 MusoBuddy is a platform designed to reduce the administrative burden on musicians by streamlining tasks such as bookings, contracts, and invoices.
-Its core purpose is to enable musicians to focus on their creative work, aiming to become a user-friendly, scalable, and globally leading solution for music career management.
-It offers an integrated suite of tools, including AI-powered email parsing and response generation, with the vision of becoming the premier global platform for musicians, enhancing their professional lives and market potential.
+Its core purpose is to enable musicians to focus on their creative work.
+The vision is to become a user-friendly, scalable, and globally leading solution for music career management, offering an integrated suite of tools including AI-powered email parsing and response generation, thereby enhancing musicians' professional lives and market potential.

 ## User Preferences
 Preferred communication style: Simple, everyday language.